 STAC IP is an integrated Call Screening and Control interface that runs natively on STAC VIP.
-By connecting a video monitor, keyboard and mouse or by using a simple web browser, the password protected graphical user inter- face provides basic call screening functionality such as caller name, location and notes.
+By simply using a web browser, the password protected graphical user interface provides basic call screening functionality such as caller name, location and notes.
 STAC IP even provides caller ID information when available!
 Used in conjunction with the STAC VIP Control Surface Hands Free mode, a call screener can utilize STAC IP to answer and screen callers and even text chat with a host in a different studio.

 STAC VIP Mainframe

 The STAC VIP Mainframe is the central point where all outside calls meet with the STAC VIP’s control, management and audio interface functions.
 Audio connections include AES audio in and out along with Line 1 and Line 2 in and out on XLR.
 Two independent Hold Audio inputs are provided, allowing STAC VIP to be shared between studios.
-Two Ethernet ports provide for WAN connections to all telephone line sources and LAN connections for local STAC VIP Control Surfaces and local interface control.
+Two Ethernet ports, which can be configured independently, provide for WAN connections to all telephone line sources and LAN connections for local STAC VIP Control Surfaces and local interface control.
 Up to four Control Surfaces can be supported per mainframe.